-Fuel tank capacity: 1.59 US gal (6 L).
+Fuel tank capacity is 4 US gal (25 L).
+Avoid running the tank dry.

 Fuel vapors can explode causing injury or death.
 Do not smoke while refueling.
 Keep sparks, flames, and hot components away.

 Refuel in a well-ventilated area with the engine stopped.
 If the engine has been running, allow it to cool first.
 Never refuel the engine inside a building where gasoline fumes can come in contact with flames or sparks.